Banking Double Signatures

 You can get 4 customers registered so that 2 can be out of town. say customers T,S,P,VP

-Step 3 send an email saying will do a transfer the same process as with customer say T and P doing the transaction.
+Step 3 send an email saying will do a transfer the same process as with customer say Tres and Pres doing the transaction.
 S and VP are nor involved.

-Step 4 T sets up the payment as a normal electronic transfer Name, Amount, BSB bank account etc
+Step 4 Tres sets up the payment as a normal electronic transfer Name, Amount, BSB bank account etc

-Step 5 T then phones/emails on mobile phone to P and confirms that he has made the payment request.
+Step 5 Tres then phones/emails on mobile phone to Pres and confirms that he has made the payment request.

-Step 6 P logs onto Netbank and confirms the payment.
+Step 6 Pres logs onto Netbank and confirms the payment.

 It comes up as a pending transaction on P's screen.